RbCaVi/parserlang/README.md

 Compiled to a VM.

-All data types are immutable, except for references.
+All data types are immutable.

 Functions are first-class values.